HermesGermany/galapagos/docs/galapagos_user_guide.md

    You can delete API topics in Production ... if they are no longer subscribed to by any application!
 If there are still subscribers, you have to get in touch with them and tell them to stop subscribing to your topic.
 As soon as there are no subscribers, the "Danger Zone" appears for the Production environment and allows you to delete your topic.
-You can then delete it on DEV / TEST if there are no more subscribers of course.
+You can then delete it on DEV if there are no more subscribers of course.

 ## Deprecation of API Topics